Chesh1M/PS0001/README.md

 # PS0001
-NTU-PS0001 (Introduction to Computational Thinking) module by NTU
+NTU-PS0001 (Introduction to Computational Thinking) module from NTU